-Mash blocked another attack from the skeleton, and then just stayed there, her shield pressed against the jagged saber that was pressing forward, trying to make a hole in her defense to attack though.
+Mash blocked another attack from the skeleton, and then just stayed there, her shield pressed against the jagged saber that was pushing forward, trying to make a hole in her defense to attack through.

 Putting aside the disturbing feeling that he was in someplace he didn’t know.
 Putting aside Mash’s strange outfit that was like a one piece swimsuit with the belly cut out combined with a cos-play plated metal miniskirt.
 Putting aside the fact that Mash turned out to be the type who looked slimmer in clothes and actually had a large chest and a tight waist.
 Putting aside the fact that a fantasy monster was trying to kill Ritsuka, Mash, and probably Fou, as well as the fact that Fou was even with them at that moment; there was no way Mash was going to win like that!

 “Push that thing back, Mash, and then hit him with your shield!”